alexpechkarev/places-autocomplete-js/README.md

 ### Fetch Fields (`fetchFields`)
 The `fetchFields` option allows you to specify which fields of place data you want to retrieve when a user selects a suggestion.
 This can help reduce API costs by only fetching the necessary information.
-By default, the library fetches `['formattedAddress', 'addressComponents']`, but you can customize this based on your needs.
+By default, the library fetches `['formattedAddress', 'addressComponents']`, but you can customise this based on your needs.

 **Example `fetchFields`:**